Tquillity/HealthAssist/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for the Health & Wellness Hub application.
+This guide will help you set up Google OAuth authentication for the HealthAssist application.

 ## Prerequisites